mohdnadeem330/Sentimet_Classifier/README.md

 ## Credits

-Credits for this code go to [guillermo-carrasco](https://github.com/guillermo-carrasco/logistic-sentiment)
+Credits for this code go to siraj raval I merely made a wrapper